siddharth-pro/gitSiddharth.github.io/prorisc.md

 ![](/assets/images/B_instructions.png)

-**The information on about this processor is constantly subjected to change as I decide to include a new functionality.
+**The information on this page is constantly subjected to change as I decide to include a new functionality to the processor.